- GF: What does this module do?

 - GF: … (gives me that you-have-wasted-a-week-of-your-life look and walks away).

 … is to display a LEGO minifig and iluminate it.
 I’m not a hardcore LEGO fan, but this particular figure reminds me of my happy and carefree childhood in communist Poland (yes, we had LEGO back then).
-The light color should be red/white with brightness control (some simple 555 PWM LED controler will do the job).
+The light color will be red/white with brightness control (some simple 555 PWM LED controler will do the job).
 The ilumination LEDs should not be visible (hidden somehow).
-Just simple build, 3 days maximum (yeah, shure).
+Just simple build in less then 3 days (yeah, shure).

 I decided to make some kind of box behind the panel, to prevent light leaks into my eurorack case – I didn’t want to have all jacks to be backlit.
 I decided to use 0,5 mm aluminum sheet – easy to bend, yet stiff enough.

-The front panel, as always, was made with 2 mm thick oxidized aluminum sheet with water decal graphic.
+As always, I made the front panel with a 2 mm thick oxidized aluminum sheet with water decal graphic.
 The “window” in panel was made with file and is covered with laser cut 30 x 55 x 3 mm acrylic glass (PMMA) rectangle.
 There is no need for glue, both parts fit perfectly.
 The thin boarder on the sides of the square window (5 mm only) was a bad idea – even with 2 mm aluminum bends too easily.

 The first big step was to make a kind of frame behind the PMMA covered window – it serves as a holder for another parts and as a cover for LEDs.
 As you see, I used the thermal glue.
 Not because I love it and use everywhere, but because it sticks well to the plain metal and is easy to remove – I didn’t had a precise plan for this module and build it somehow chaotic.
 Inside of a “holder” (or “frame”) is covered with black velour-like paper.
 I though the white figure with black background will look splendidly.